Invasion of Yugoslavia order of battle: Axis: 2nd Army

 The Italian 2nd Army (2° Armata) was commanded by Generale d’Armata (General) Vittorio Ambrosio, and consisted of one fast (celere) corps, one motorised corps and three infantry corps, and was assembled in northeastern Italy.
 The 2nd Army was supported by a motorised engineer regiment including three bridging battalions, a chemical battalion, fifteen territorial battalions, and two garrison battalions.

 V Corps support units included three motorised artillery regiments comprising thirteen battalions, four machine gun battalions (two motorised and two pack animal), three Blackshirt legions of battalion size, a motorised anti-aircraft battalion, a sapper assault battalion and a road construction battalion.
 VI Corps included four motorised artillery regiments with a total of sixteen battalions, two machine gun battalions (one motorised, one pack animal) and a motorised anti-aircraft regiment.
 XI Corps included one motorised artillery regiment comprising four battalions, three machine gun battalions (one motorised, one pack animal and one static), and six Blackshirt legions of battalion size.
-The Motorised Corps was supported by a motorised artillery regiment consisting of three battalions, and an motorised engineer battalion.
+The Motorised Corps was supported by a motorised artillery regiment consisting of three battalions, and a motorised engineer battalion.